Fisherman-s-Friend/text-tutor/README.md

 - Step 2: Download and install PostgreSQL (https://www.postgresql.org/download/).
   - Step 2a: Keep the master password you are prompted to set in mind.
   - Step 2b: Create an empty database and keep the name in mind.
-- Step 3: Write these two strings - the master password and the database name - into the "server.py" file (rows 15 & 16), in the folder "flask-server".
+- Step 3: Open the cloned repository by double-clicking on it, then open the folder "flask-server".
+Once in there, open the file "server.py" and write the database master password and the database name into it (rows 15 & 16).
-- Step 4: Go back to the command prompt and navigate to the cloned directory.
+- Step 4: Go back to the command prompt and navigate to the directory with the cloned repository.
 Start the application by running "main.py".
 This will automatically install all the dependencies, establish a connection to both the database and OLLaMa and open up the application in your browser.

 ## Usage Instructions